sluescher/HIS-210-LateAntiquity/_index.md

 - (Ps.-?)
 Aelius Aristides, “Regarding the Emperor.”
 From Charles A. Behr, P. *Aelius Aristides.
 The Complete Works.
 Volume II: Orations XVII-LIII.* Leiden, 1981, pp. 185-192.
 - Excerpts on the life of Origen in Eusebius, *Church History 6.* [G.A.
 Williamson, trans., revised by Andrew Louth, *Eusebius: The History of the Church from Christ to Constantine* (London/New York, 1989), pp. 179-185, 193-209].

-### :brain: Guiding Questions
-- Excerpts on the life of Origen in Eusebius, *Church History 6.* [G.A.
-Williamson, trans., revised by Andrew Louth, *Eusebius: The History of the Church from Christ to Constantine* (London/New York, 1989), pp. 179-185, 193-209].

-- About "Regarding the Emperor"
-  - What does the fact that placing the speech in a precise political context has proven challenging say about the role of the Roman emperor in the second and third centuries?
-  - If you had to create a “job ad”, so to speak, for a (good) emperor, reverse engineered from this speech, what sort of qualities would you put down in the ad?
-What is a good emperor supposed to do?
-  - If you were to try to date this speech yourself, are there any clues in it—references to political events, predecessors, “good guys” and “bad guys”, that might help you?
-  - Why might it be useful to write a speech that was so impersonal and potentially one-sized fits all?
-- About Eusebius
-  - is there any indication of political crisis and turmoil in the story of Origen as Eusebius reports it?
-If not, what does that suggest about the geographical contingency of the “Crisis of the Third Century”?
-  - One characteristic of the third century Roman empire was both the spread of Christianity and its persecution by the Roman state: do you get a sense for either one of these phenomena in the text?
-  - Origen is famous for and associated with many different ideas; one of which is the allegorical interpretation of the Scriptures.
-Does reference to this appear at all in the text?
-  - In Matthew 5:30, Jesus famously stated, “And if your right hand causes you to sin, cut it off and throw it away.
-For it is better that you lose one of your members than that your whole body go into hell.”
-Eusebius contains a famous account of Origen castrating himself, presumably because he had read this verse and taken it literally.
-How could you reconcile Origen’s famous non-literal approach to the Scriptures with his castrating himself?
-  - Do you get any sense in this text for early Christian attitudes towards food, sleep, sex, and death?
-We will speak more about these in coming weeks.

 [Go back to the top](#overview)